lpin0002/GammaBayes/README.md

 ## Referencing

 This code is an adaption of a previous work by Abhi Mangipudi and the relevant paper for referencing can be found [here](https://arxiv.org/abs/2112.10371) from ArXiv.
-The bibtex code for it is simply
+The bibtex code for it is

 @article{Mangipudi:2021ivm,
     author = "Mangipudi, Abhi and Thrane, Eric and Balazs, Csaba",